These premium credit cards are keys to unlock a whole new world of unbridled luxury, from VIP travel privileges to fine dining.

 If you travel often for work or leisure, the Citi Prestige card will treat you like a rockstar.

 First things first, you’ll rejoice over the unlimited complimentary access to hundreds of VIP airport lounges for you and a guest.
 That’s right, the key word there is ‘unlimited’.
-Other travel-related benefits include eight complimentary airport limousine transfers, one complimentary night for bookings of four consecutive nights at any hotel (blackout dates don’t apply for this privilege) and complimentary travel insurance coverage of up to $1 million.
+Other travel-related benefits include eight complimentary airport limousine transfers, one complimentary night for bookings of four consecutive nights at any hotel (blackout dates don’t apply for this privilege) and complimentary travel insurance coverage of up to S$1 million.
+And if you’re a serial golfer, you’ll appreciate the six complimentary games granted annually for selected courses in the Asia-Pacific region.

-The miles per dollar earn rates are pretty decent: 1.3 miles per dollar on local spend and 2 miles per dollar on overseas spend.
+The miles per dollar earn rates are decent at 1.3 miles per dollar on local spend and 2 miles per dollar on overseas spend.
 Best of all, you have plenty of choices on what you want to do with them.
 You can redeem your Citi Rewards points for flights, hotels, rewards or cash rebates.
 And the best part?
 Citi miles never expire!

 Best for complimentary travel insurance: HSBC Visa Infinite